blackboxlogic/Cos470/Assignment4/ReallyGoodChess.md

 * Make a new type of chess piece (Inherits `BasePiece`)
   * Your piece should be not be over-powered or useless or like any other piece
   * Your piece should use a [different symbol](https://unicode-table.com/en) when displayed on the board
+    * Finding a working character that will render is part of the challenge.
+I went to an online unicode table and set the table's `font-family: "MS Gothic"`.
+It doesn't need to be the same shape for white and black.
   * Add this new piece in that gap next to the kings on the starting board

 Some inspiration: